Costumes at the Ready...World Book Day 2026 is Nearly Here!

 Whilst the World Book Day campaign concentrates its efforts on children’s reading, there are so many benefits to reading at all stages of life, especially for mental health and wellbeing.

-We are looking for a group of 6 – 8 colleagues who could spend an hour or two visiting Penfold Hub, a care home and community centre for local older residents in Church Street, on the morning of Friday 6 March.
-The team will spend time reading to their residents and centre members, providing companionship and reminiscing over treasured stories and poems.
+We are delighted that colleagues from Takeda will be spending the morning visiting Penfold Hub, a care home and community centre for local older residents in Church Street, on the morning of Friday 6 March.
+The team will spend time reading to residents and centre members, providing companionship and reminiscing over treasured stories and poems.
+Meanwhile colleagues from Merchant Square will be rustling up a three-course lunch for everyone to enjoy, promising a truly celebratory end to the week!

 World Book Day is always a highlight of the year, but with 2026 marking the National Year of Reading, this one feels particularly special.
 Across three days; dozens of volunteers and hundreds of children will come together to celebrate stories, literacy and imagination.

-If you’d be interested in signing up for one of our remaining volunteer places, or talking to the team about other opportunities that champion reading and books, please send us an email.
+If you’d be interested in talking to the team about other opportunities that champion reading and books, please send us an email.
 We would love to hear from you.